Prologue: Lessons From a Parallel Narrative

 The Challenge: Legacy Systems

-Hands down, the fastest solution for updating legacy is a move to a digital enterprise portfolio.
-If you’re coming from a previous SOA (service-oriented architecture) effort, you’ll want the option to import legacy assets, reclassify them, and transform those core systems to digital building blocks (microservices & APIs).
-The key to an API Portfolio is to have your entire catalog is stored in one place, so that whenever you need to connect or integrate with these new technologies, your searchable portfolio of business functions is ready to go.
-From there, innovation is a matter of search-and-discover.
-For more on our portfolio, check out our article on What’s in an API Portfolio.
+Hands down, the simplest and fastest solution for updating legacy is through utilizing an abstraction layer of digitized business functions.
+If you’re coming from a previous SOA (service-oriented architecture) effort, you’ll want the option to import legacy assets, reclassify and organize them, and transform those core systems to digital building blocks.
+The key is to have your entire catalog stored in one place, so that whenever you need to connect or integrate with these new technologies, your existing assets are easily discoverable, ready and waiting for reuse.

 2. Changing Business & Operating Models